The Banking Regulation Review: United Kingdom

 Duty of responsibility and individual liability

-A criminal offence applies under the Financial Services (Banking Reform) Act 2013 (as amended) (the Banking Reform Act) in respect of misconduct by a senior manager that leads to the failure of a bank, building society or PRA-authorised investment firm.
+- the Financial Services (Banking Reform) Act 2013 (as amended) (the Banking Reform Act) imposes criminal liability in respect of misconduct by a senior manager that leads to the failure of a bank, building society or PRA-authorised investment firm.

-The remuneration requirements to which UK banks are subject are largely derived from the EU CRD IV package,3 and have been implemented in the UK by the PRA's CRR Remuneration Code and the FCA's Dual-Regulated Firms Remuneration Code.
-These are supplemented by guidance issued by the PRA and the FCA and, since 1 January 2017, guidelines issued by the European Banking Authority under CRD IV.
+The remuneration requirements to which UK banks are subject are largely derived from EU legislation, and have been implemented in the UK by the PRA's CRR Remuneration Code and the FCA's Dual-Regulated Firms Remuneration Code.
+These are supplemented by guidance issued by the PRA, FCA and the European Banking Authority.

 The provisions of the two remuneration codes apply to certain senior and risk-taking individuals in UK banks, staff engaged in control functions, and those earning in the same remuneration bracket as senior management and risk-takers.
-UK banks are required to apply the provisions of the remuneration codes to their subsidiaries and other members of their consolidation group, including such entities that are established in countries or territories outside the European Economic Area (EEA).
+UK banks are required to apply the provisions of the remuneration codes to their subsidiaries and other members of their consolidation group, including such entities that are established in countries or territories outside the UK.

 Additional remuneration rules apply in relation to senior managers, including a mandatory deferral of bonus payments for at least seven years (for senior managers), five years (for risk managers) or three years (for other material risk-takers).
 The clawback period for bonuses paid to senior managers can also be extended to 10 years if, at the end of the seven-year period, there are outstanding investigations that could lead to clawback.

 Certain smaller banks, building societies and investment firms are not subject to the full range of restrictions in the remuneration codes; for example, the smallest banks, smaller investment firms and asset managers may disapply the requirement to maintain ratios between fixed and variable remuneration.